 Easy Tips To Boost Your Sleep Quality

-- Identify and eliminate anything that may stimulate the senses before bed ? eg. caffeine, alcohol and nicotine.
+- Identify and eliminate anything that may stimulate the senses before bed: eg. caffeine, alcohol and nicotine.
 Some medications can disrupt sleep as well because they contain caffeine.
-While alcohol may have a sedating effect, the enzymes that we produce to break down the alcohol actually have the opposite effect.
+While alcohol may have a sedating effect, the enzymes that we produce to break down the alcohol actually have the opposite effect, causing people to wake during the night.
 Certain compounds such as colourings, flavourings and refined carbohydrates can also act as stimulants.

 - Don’t dine too late: try to have a regular schedule for meals, which will keep your appetite hormones in check.

 - A small bedtime snack may help: low night time blood sugar levels can cause insomnia.
 Choose foods high in tryptophan, eg. turkey, chicken, eggs, cottage cheese and nuts, especially almonds.
 This should be a snack, not a full meal, so it is easily digested.